coding-lemur/bed-room-clock-dashboard/README.md

 ### Why the dashbaord isn't hosted on the ESP32 directly?

-It hosted external (on Github Pages) because on the ESP32 isn't enough space to store all static files for the dashboard.
-So the ESP32 webserver tunneling all specific request to the Github Pages URL and only execute API requsts internal.
+1. ESP32 have not enough space.
+If we build the project the static files (js, css, ...) are to big for the internal storage of the ESP.
+So ESP32s webserver tunneling all specific request to the Github Pages URL and only execute API requsts internal.
+2. If you use the internal storage of the ESP32, you have to flash it for each dashboard update and it's complicated to keep settings because they stored on the device also.

 ### Can I selfhost the Dashboard locally?